Best Practices to Avoid Malware/Ransomware

 - Education: Educate yourself and your staff on how to recognize phishing attempts and suspect emails.
 Knowledge is the best protection against malware on office computers.

 - Backups: Regular, verified backups can greatly protect you.
 No matter what hits the office, you can always clean the computer or reinstall the operating system, then restore backups and get running again, without paying ransomers.

 - Show File Extensions: Turn on the option to "show file extensions" to help identify suspect programs before they are run.
 Cryptolocker likes to hide misnamed files (e.g. some-file.pdf.exe.)
 The double extension would masquerade like a pdf file without the show hidden file extensions feature on.

 - Filter Emails: Some email programs can filter emails out if they have an attachment with an .exe extension.
-This can help in removing most standard phishing attempts and drive-by download attempts.
+This can help in removing some phishing attempts but will not help prevent drive-by downloads.

 - VPN: If you have multiple offices, set up a VPN between the two.
 This will give you several options without having to open the RDP port 3389 or the MySQL port 3306 to the internet.
 With the VPN on you can use Microsoft RDP to the remote office computer through the VPN or direct connect using the Open Dental program to the remote office database.
 Either way, malicious attackers cannot port scan your offices and attempt to break in.

 - Use a secure remote desktop product: For the less technical, if you must remote connect from home to a computer in your office, don't rely on Microsoft RDP.
 While RDP gets the job done, it is easier and more secure to use another remote desktop product like Logmein or Teamviewer.